moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 codecs or bitrates, and may also include other types of media essence such as subtitles or timing signalling information (e.g. markers to indicate change of behaviour in client such as advertisement breaks).
-The use of "live rewind" where a window of media behind the live edge can be made available for clients to playback, either because the local player falls behind edge or because the viewer wishes to play back from a point in the past.
+The use of "live rewind" where a window of media between the live edge and trailing edge can be made available for clients to playback, either because the local player falls behind edge or because the viewer wishes to play back from a point in the past.

 # Requirements for Protocol Work {#req-sec}